Writing Relatable Characters: Tips to Make Your Readers Care

 If you need assistance writing unique story characters, one new method is to use an AI story generator to help!
 These artificial intelligence writing programs can help you develop characteristics, backstories, and personalities for your story characters!

-Flawed characters are important in fiction because they make the character relatable.
+Flawed characters are important in fiction because they make the characters relatable.
 No one is perfect, and readers can connect with a character who has faults and makes mistakes.
 A character who is too perfect can be unrelatable and uninteresting.
 In addition, flawed characters make for more intriguing stories.

 A story about a character who always does everything right is not as exciting as a story about a character struggling to overcome his or her flaws.